AlexONEX/dotfiles/README.md

 # dotfiles
-My Doftiles managed by chezmoi
+My Doftiles managed by chezmoi <br>
 Install the required dependencies for each application:

 Alacritty: [Install Alacritty using your package manager.](https://alacritty.org/)